aletgn/chi2_test/README.md

 $$ l = N - 1 - P$$

 where $P$ is the number of parameters _estimated from the sample_.
-In case of we do not estimate any parameter, then $P=0$.
+If we do not estimate any parameter, then $P=0$.
 For instance, if $\mathcal{D}$ is hypothesised as a Normal distribution whose mean and variance are estimated from the given sample, then $P = 2$.

 In order to accomplish the test we need to set a significatity level thereof: $\alpha$.
 Next, we computed the $1-\alpha$ quartile of a $\chi^2$ distribution having $l$ degrees of freedom, namely $\chi^2_{1-\alpha, l}$.
 Finally, the last check: